hollepat/VirtualDoctor_/classification_model/README.md

 # Classification of medical data using machine learning

 This project is a part of my bachelor thesis.
-The goal is to make application, which can based on input data (symptoms and patient profile) classify the patient's disease.
+The goal is to make application, which can based on the input data (symptoms and patient profile) classify the patient's disease.

 Classification output should be a list of diseases (sorted by probability) that the patient may have based on the